Git-EJ/OC_P12/README.md

 <strong>Project:</strong> From scratch, display from 1024x768px.

-<strong>Project goal:</strong> Develop an analytics dashboard with React.
+<strong>Project goal:</strong> Develop an analytics dashboard with React and Recharts lib.

 <strong>Personal addition:</strong> Loading spinner, switch between mocked and api data with click on the logo.